ABOUT Jeff Avery

 About

-Jeff Avery is a partner at Doyle Dennis LLP in Houston, Texas and practices in the areas of employment, appellate, maritime, and personal injury.
+Jeff Avery is a partner at Doyle Dennis Avery LLP in Houston, Texas and practices in the areas of employment, appellate, maritime, and personal injury.
 Jeff graduated UCLA School of Law and is licensed to practice law in Texas, California, and Arizona.

 In July 2019, as lead trial counsel, Jeff obtained a $1.73 million verdict in the case Ball v.
 Alleyton Resources Company LLC, in Fort Bend County District Court.
 This verdict was approximately 850 times the final offer at mediation.
 On June 3, 2021, the 14th Court of Appeals unanimously affirmed this verdict.
 Alleyton Res.
 Co. v.
 Ball, No. 14-19-00816-CV2021, Tex.
 App.
 LEXIS 4324 (Tex.
 App.-Houston [14th Dist.]
 June 3, 2021).

-In addition, since the founding of the firm, Jeff has headed the appellate and trial briefing/support section of Doyle Dennis LLP.
+In addition, since the founding of the firm, Jeff has headed the appellate and trial briefing/support section of Doyle Dennis Avery LLP.
 In this role, Jeff has argued before the Texas Court of Appeals, as well as the Fifth and Ninth circuit federal courts of appeals.
 Jeff has also acted as appellate counsel in case before the Texas Supreme Court, the Houston, Dallas, Corpus Christi, and El Paso Courts of Appeals, the Louisiana Court of Appeals, and the Louisiana Supreme Court.
 Jeff has drafted briefs regarding antitrust, the Anti-Terrorism Act, Justice Against Sponsors of Terrorism Act, RICO, the Sarbanes-Oxley Act, the Dodd-Frank Act, business torts, insurance bad faith, wrongful termination and retaliation, Civil Rights claims under Section 1983, the application of foreign law, personal and subject matter jurisdiction, forum non conveniens and hundreds of personal injury issues.

 Some of the highlights of Jeff’s employment and appellate practice include the following: